bitcoin-sv-specs/op_return/protocols/03-file.md

 **How do I store meta data?** Meta data is not included in this spec.

-**What if I want to do a bunch of other things not specificed here?** Creat a new file format.
+**What if I want to do a bunch of other things not specificed here?** Create a new OP_RETURN protocol.